 - Explore some of the theories that explain how being musical underpins social skills, communication and interactions.

-- How to use music to have even more fun in the EYFS classroom, learn about your children and enable children’s voice.
+- Reflect together on how to use music to have even more fun in the EYFS classroom, learn about your children and enable children’s voice.

 £5.00 people working in early years in Somerset/Dorset; £10 others; Free for students.